phanturne/phanturne/README.md

 # Hey there, I'm Kevin Ding 👋

+👋 Junior Software Engineer | Learning, Building, and Exploring AI/ML

-I’m a software engineer pursuing an online master’s in Computer Science at Georgia Tech.
-I’m diving into software engineering and AI, eager to tackle real-world challenges and bring a little brightness to everyday life.
+Hi there!
+I’m a software engineer pursuing a part-time online master’s in Computer Science at Georgia Tech.
+I’m eager to create software that addresses real-world challenges, with a growing interest in AI and machine learning.

 A bit about me:
-- Proficient in JavaScript, Python, and Next.js, always seeking new coding adventures.
+- Proficient in Python, TypeScript, and Next.js – turning ideas into practical solutions
-- Exploring the latest technologies through personal projects.
+- Enjoy tackling personal projects and coding challenges to explore emerging technologies
-- Committed to lifelong learning through courses, workshops, and tech events.
+- Committed to continuous learning through courses, workshops, and tech community events
-- Enjoy getting lost in Chinese and Korean dramas and anime.
+- Outside of tech, I love reading, watching Chinese and Korean dramas, and staying active with daily exercise.
-- Staying active with daily exercise to keep my energy up.

-I’m excited to be part of a supportive team where I can contribute, learn, and grow together.
-If you’re working on something exciting in software engineering, let’s connect!
-I bring plenty of enthusiasm and a positive can-do spirit.

-P.S.
-I’m open to mentorship opportunities—I’m looking forward to the journey ahead!
+Always open to connecting with fellow tech enthusiasts, learners, and curious minds.
+Feel free to reach out if you’re interested in exchanging ideas or potential collaborations!

 ## 🛠️ Skills